lcthomas/gss202f21/assignments/response-papers.md

 3. Include brief discussions of 2 keywords and/or key concepts from your chosen piece.
 In discussing your keywords, you should include 1 quote for each keyword in which that keyword is mentioned, discussed, and/or explained.
 You should then explain, in your own words, what this keyword means for this piece and/or why it's important to understanding the author's argument.

 ## Response 3
+You should respond to both of the below questions for this response:

+1. What does Muñoz's concept of "disidentification" mean?
+You should describe how Muñoz discusses the term, but please put this definition into your own words as much as possible. (~1 paragraph)
+2. Select 1 scene or segment from Marlon Rigg's *Tongues Untied* that you see as a good example, demonstration, and/or complication of disidentification and explain how or why it is a good example, demonstration, and/or complication of this concept.
+Please provide the timestamps of your chosen scene or segment in your response. (~1-2 paragraphs)

 ## Response 4